/ BLOG

 5. Master of Science in Nursing (MSN).

 Those aspiring to be Advanced Practice Registered Nurses, such as Nurse Practitioners or Clinical Nurse Specialists, should pursue this route.
+With an MSN, nurses often take on independent practice roles, where professional liability insurance becomes crucial due to increased decision-making responsibilities.

 Education: Completing a BSN requires 2-3 years.